 Bis(monoacylglycero)phosphate

 Bis(monoacylglycero)phosphate ('BMP') was first isolated from pig lung in 1967 and is now known to be a common if minor constituent of all animal tissues, but mainly in the lysosomal compartment of cells and in exosomes.
 It was first incorrectly termed ‘lysobisphosphatidic acid’, although it is only superficially related to phosphatidic acid per se and might better be considered a structural analogue of phosphatidylglycerol.
-It has a unique stereochemistry, which makes this lipid of special interest, but many aspects of its structure, biosynthesis and function remain uncertain.
+It has a unique stereochemistry, which makes this lipid of special interest, but only now are key many aspects of its structure, biosynthesis and function being revealed.
 It is not found in plants and its occurrence in bacteria is problematic.

 1. Structure and Occurrence

-The stereochemical configuration of bis(monoacylglycero)phosphate differs from that of all other animal glycero-phospholipids in that the phosphodiester moiety is linked only to positions sn-1 and sn-1′ of glycerol, rather than to positions sn-3 and sn-3′, while the fatty acids are linked to the sn-2-positions (2,2'-BMP).
-This has been established by many methods, including confirmation by 1H NMR spectroscopy with chiral shift reagents.
+The stereochemical configuration of bis(monoacylglycero)phosphate differs from that of all other animal glycero-phospholipids in that the phosphodiester moiety is linked only to positions sn-1 and sn-1′ of glycerol, rather than to positions sn-3 and sn-3′, while the fatty acids are linked to the sn-3/3'-positions.

 Structural comparison of bis(monacylglycero)phosphate and phosphatidylglycerol